Regency period (Empire of Brazil): Sabinada (1837–1838)

 The rebellion began in Salvador, on 7 November 1837, and was named after one of its leaders, the doctor Francisco Sabino.
 It achieved initial success, after the uprising that began at the São Pedro fort, which spread to the other garrisons, causing the authorities to flee, including the president of the province, Francisco de Sousa Paraíso.

 A provisional government was then formed, within the context of a Bahian Republic, which however would be interim until the emperor Pedro II came of age.
 This provoked controversies among historians about the actual liberal and republican character of the movement.

 The government remained inoperative, under the presidency of vice-governor João Carneiro da Silva Rego; at the beginning of January of the following year their positions were being lost, until the final defeat with the military occupation of the city on March 13, which lasted until shortly after the emperor was declared of age.
 About 1,800 rebels died, after the hand-to-hand fights.

 Balaiada (1838–1841)

 The movement that took place in Maranhão had an economic cause: the crisis in cotton production, which came to erupt in a revolt of slaves and cattle herders from the large farms, in December 1838, with the support of the urban liberals, who opposed the landowners.

 Having as its main leader Manuel Francisco dos Anjos Ferreira, a basket (Portuguese: balaio) maker, from which it gained its name.
+The movement also had as leaders Cosme Bento and Raimundo Gomes.
 In 1839, the rebels took over the city of Caxias, while the escaped slaves settled in quilombos in the jungle.
 The confrontations lasted for 3 years, causing enormous damage to the farmers, but they remained without a common political leader to organize them, being finally defeated by the reaction of the elites, with the support of imperial troops under the command of then colonel Luís Alves de Lima e Silva, future Duke of Caxias.